osism/openstack-image-manager/documentation/source/configuration.rst

 * ``Ubuntu 16.04`` becomes ``Ubuntu 16.04 (20181004)``
 * the new image becomes ``Ubuntu 16.04``

+.. note:: last 3 images will be used see `#51 <https://github.com/osism/openstack-image-manager/issues/51>`_

 Image without regular rebuild
 =============================

+.. hint:: multi: false

 .. code-block:: yaml